WBOR-91-1-FM/wbor-scrobbler/README.md

     * Once entered, press <kbd>ctrl</kbd> + <kbd>x</kbd> and then enter <kbd>y</kbd> then <kbd>enter</kbd> to save and exit.

-3. Build the docker image.
+3. Set a scrobbling schedule.
+By default, it is set to scrobble 24/7, but you can choose a block of time to start/stop scrobbling.
 Run:

     ```text
+    cd .. && cd scrobbler && nano schedule.json
+    ```

+    * Navigates to the repo's assets folder and opens nano to modify the schdeule.
+    * **NOTE:** you are not locked in to this schedule and can [change it at a later date](#changing-the-scrobble-schedule) if you choose.
+    * If you are content scrobbling 24 hours a day, press <kbd>ctrl</kbd> + <kbd>x</kbd> and move on to step #4.
+    * If you are defining a custom schedule, change the start and end hour, press <kbd>ctrl</kbd> + <kbd>x</kbd> and then enter <kbd>y</kbd> then <kbd>enter</kbd> to save and exit.

+4. Build the docker image.
+Run:

+    ```text
     cd .. && docker build --no-cache -t scrobbler .
     ```

-    * Navigates to the repo's root folder and creates a Docker image titled `scrobbler`
+    * Navigates to the repo's root folder and creates a Docker image titled `scrobbler`.
         * You are free to give the image a title other than `scrobbler` but note that you will need to adjust the code in the following steps accordingly.

-4. Assuming the image was built successfully, you can now spin up a container to complete setup.
+5. Assuming the image was built successfully, you can now spin up a container to complete setup.
 Run:

     ```text
     docker run -v "$(pwd)"/env:/env -p 4000:80 -it --name scrobbler --restart unless-stopped scrobbler